Policy 7-002: Patents and Inventions

 "Inventions" shall also mean copyrightable works that include subject matter that

-is also patentable, as determined by the TCO Director, and software, notwithstanding
+is also patentable, as determined by the PIVOT Center Director, and software, notwithstanding

 the extent to which software may be governed by University Policy 7-003 (Ownership of Copyrightable Works and Related Works).
 Each faculty member will be

-deemed the custodian of his or her laboratory notebooks and must promptly deliver
+deemed the custodian of the faculty member's laboratory notebooks and must promptly

-such notebooks upon the University's request or upon termination of his or her appointment
+deliver such notebooks upon the University's request or upon termination of appointment

 with the University, in which event, the faculty member will be entitled to retain